sinclairzx81/fastify-typebox/readme.md

 ## Overview

 FastifyTypeBox provides enhanced TypeBox support for Fastify users.
-It enables automatic type inference for Fastify route handlers with no additional type hinting.
-FastifyTypeBox is implemented entirely in the TypeScript type system and provides this functionality with a single type assertion.
+It enables automatic static type inference for Fastify routes with no additional type hinting required.
+FastifyTypeBox emits no additional code and is implemented entirely through the TypeScript type system.

 Requires TypeScript 4.3.5 and above.